 It is possible to modify an existing child custody order if there has been a material change in circumstances affecting the child or parents, or if more than 3 years have passed since the previous custody order.
 When evaluating a modification request, the judge will accept or deny the change based on whether the modifications serve the child’s best interests.

 Complex Property Divisions

-In addition to child custody, property division will be an important topic of negotiation, especially when it includes common property like the family home, personal property like jewelry and furniture, and financial assets like earned incomed and benefits.
+In addition to child custody, property division will be an important topic of negotiation, especially when it includes common property like the family home in Salt Lake City, UT, personal property like jewelry and furniture, and financial assets like earned incomed and benefits.
 Utah approaches property division according to equitable distribution that is fair and reasonable (not necessarily 50/50) based on each spouse’s contribution to the marital property and their projected future needs.

 Note that the discussion around property distribution will depend heavily on what property belongs to the marriage (marital property) and what property belongs to the individual spouses (separate property).
 Generally, marital property is anything acquired or earned during the marriage, including earned income.
 Separate property is anything that belonged to one spouse before marriage and was kept separate throughout the marriage, such as gifts or inheritance given only to one spouse (even during the marriage).
 However, separate property that is commingled with marital property renders it marital property by law, as it becomes property used for the benefit of the marriage, even if it began as separate property.

 Let Christensen Law Guide You